 Rhubarb is a cool season crop recognized by its large green leaves and red stalks.
-The leaves are not a vegetable and should not be used for food, as they are poisonous.
+The leaves should not be used for food, as they are poisonous.
 Before using rhubarb in recipes, remove all leaf tissue and use only the stalks.
 The stalks are similar to celery with a strong sour or tart flavor.

-Although rhubarb is a vegetable, it is classified as a fruit due to its use in pies, jams and jellies, and liquers.
+Although rhubarb is a vegetable, it is classified as a fruit due to its use in pies, jams, and liquors.

 Types & Varieties